NEU-SNS/intl-iot/README.md

 This is out of an abundance of caution to protect any private or security-sensitive information that we were unable to remove from the traces.

 ## Setup
-This version relies on version Python 3.6 (tested on Python 3.6.3).
+This version relies on Python 3.6 (tested on Python 3.6.3).

 It is strongly suggested that one uses the following virtual environment:
 ```